-- Round is sound: The circular shape of the hydroton balls allows plant’s roots to grow without the undue stress of jagged sides (like some other hydro media) which can damage the plant’s overall health.
+- Round is sound: The circular shape of the Hydroton balls allows a plant’s roots to grow without the undue stress of jagged sides (like some other hydro media) which can damage the plant’s overall health.

 - Reuse Reuse Reuse: Got it?
 Hydroton can be cleaned (with either a strong 29% hydrogen peroxide or white vinegar) in between uses.
 This saves tons of money for long-term hydroponic farmers and hobbyists.

-- A rock in sheep’s clothing: Rock wool sits high in the hydroponics hierarchy for growing mediums.
-High grade rock wool (like the ones made by the company, Grodan) is ideal for hydroponics substrate systems (meaning a root zone supported by a growing media).
+First up: rockwool.
+Rockwool sits high in the hydroponics hierarchy of growing media.
+High-grade rockwool (like the ones made by the company, Grodan) is ideal for hydroponics substrate systems (meaning a root zone supported by a growing medium).
 This man-made mineral fiber is created by melting balsatic rock and spinning it into fiber.

 Grodan’s rockwool is of the highest quality thanks to being both inert and also lacking metals that could react with nutrient solutions.
 It owns uniform wetting and never gets totally saturated, preventing problems like root rot.